 Save money on rent

 Rent tends to be one of the biggest monthly expenses.
-Finding ways to save money in this area can help you save up for your down payment faster.
-Here are some ways you may want to consider reducing housing costs:
+If you want to learn how to save for a house fast, then finding ways to cut back in this area is essential.
+Here are some ways you may want to consider reducing your current housing costs:

 - Move to a more affordable neighborhood